hanschen/EnKF/README.md

     soairborne_to_3dvar.exe
     so_to_3dvar.exe

-    If you only need enkf.mpi, simply use "make clean; make enkf.mpi"
+If you only need enkf.mpi, simply use `make clean; make enkf.mpi`.